 Mobile or manufactured homes often will not be covered for certain types of hail damage.
 If you live in a mobile or manufactured home, have your insurance provider review your coverage with you, and help you understand what to expect if you suffer a loss.

-Contact your insurance provider to make sure you have the broadest coverage available.
-You’ll want to make sure that you’re covered, not only for any roof damage, or broken windows, but also for any water damage to the inside of the home as a result of hail damage to your home’s envelope.
+It’s important to ensure that you’ve got the broadest home insurance coverage available.
+That way you know you’re covered, not only for roof damage or broken windows, but also for any water damage to the inside of the home as a result of hail damage to your home’s envelope.

 Get a personalized online home insurance quote in just 5 minutes and see how much money you can save by switching to Square One.